ROGERDJQ/RoBERTaABSA/README.md

   2. Generate the induced trees using the code from the `Perturbed-Masking` folder, which will output the input datasets for different models.

     ```bash
-    python generate_matrix.py --model_path Bert --data_dir /user/project/dataset/ --dataset Restaurant
+    python generate_matrix.py --model_path bert --data_dir /user/project/dataset/ --dataset Restaurant
     ```
-  - `model_path` can be either `Bert/RoBERTa/xlmRoberta/xlmbert` or the model path where the fine-tuned model is put.
+  - `model_path` can be either `bert/roberta/xlmroberta/xlmbert`, or the model path where the fine-tuned model is put.
-Generate input data for different model.
+  3. Generate corresponding input data for specific model.

   - ASGCN Input Data: